 Phoenix Bicycle Dooring Accident Lawyers

-In the blink of an eye you, or a family member, went from enjoying the day cycling to suffering in serious pain.
-Depending on the speed in which you, or your loved one, were traveling and the grade of the road, you could have suffered catastrophic injuries or worse.
-Of course, this raises a few questions, many of which probably brought you to this page.
-It is not uncommon for victims of "dooring" accidents to have concerns such as:
+In the blink of an eye, you went from enjoying the day on your bicycle to suffering in serious pain.
+Depending on the speed you were traveling and the grade of the road, you may have suffered catastrophic injuries.
+This raises a few questions.

 - How will I ever pay for this?